Physical computing: Methods

+Prototyping plays an important role in Physical computing.
+Arduino and Adafruit.io are relatively low-cost yet powerful methods of physical computing.
+Boards are often sold as DIY hardware, not for professional engineers, allowing for certain methods of physical computing to be accessible to anyone.
+With these platforms, users can build smart home devices with sensors, send data to the cloud and visualize information on the platforms dashboard.
+These platforms often rely on end-user development to function, making physical computing have more real-world implications and showing its versatility.

 Product design

 Physical computing practices also exist in the product and interaction design sphere, where hand-built embedded systems are sometimes used to rapidly prototype new digital product concepts in a cost-efficient way.
 Firms such as IDEO and Teague are known to approach product design in this way.